Phase 3: The Refeed

 The Science of Coconut Water

 Electrolyte Balance:Coconut water has a nearly perfect ratio of electrolytes (especially potassium) that matches what your dehydrated cells need to safely rehydrate.
-Plain water after a dry fast can cause dangerous over-hydration in cells that are ready to absorb.
+If you’re drinking water, you should be using high quality spring water, but in general if you are introducing calories, real coconut water is superior.

 Stem Cell Signal:The specific combination of sugars and electrolytes in coconut water sends a “growth” signal to newly released stem cells, directing them toward healing.